ibm-cloud-docs/containers/storage-file-vpc-snapshot.md

 ## Creating a volume snapshot
 {: #vpc-create-snapshot}

-After you create a deployment and a PVC, you can create the volume snapshot resources.
+After you create a deployment and a PVC, you can create the volume snapshots.

 1. Make sure you have **Share Snapshot Operator** [permissions in IAM](/docs/account?topic=account-iam-service-roles-actions#is.share-roles).

-1. Create a volume snapshot resource in your cluster by using the `ibmc-vpcfile-snapshot` snapshot class that is deployed when you enabled the add-on.
+1. Create a volume snapshot in your cluster by using the `ibmc-vpcfile-snapshot` snapshot class that is deployed when you enabled the add-on.
 Save the following VolumeSnapshot configuration to a file called `snapvol.yaml`.

     ```yaml
     apiVersion: snapshot.storage.k8s.io/v1